 - Cost Recovery and Fee Assessment

-In addition to other available legal or equitable remedies, Hawaiian may assess a cost recovery and/or an administrative fee in the ADM for any violation of this policy.
+In addition to other available legal or equitable remedies, Hawaiian may assess a cost recovery and/or an administrative fee through an ADM for any violation of this policy.
 These charges may apply regardless of ticket issuance or validating carrier.

 - Termination of Appointment

 - Enforcement of Policy

 Hawaiian may, in its discretion, take any and all appropriate legal action, to enforce compliance with the provisions of this policy and to recover any related costs and expenses incurred by Hawaiian.